DIY Wood Gas Stove Instructions

 Note: Not all of these stoves are wood gas stoves, but just simple screens that help focus and elevate heat and flame from wood fuel.

-79 thoughts on “DIY Wood Gas Stove Instructions”
+79 responses to “DIY Wood Gas Stove Instructions”

 Did you do anything to remove the inside coating on the cans?
 I assumed it would all burn off, but can still see lots on the inside.